MettaCenter/DailyMettaApp/docs/building.md

 *Please note that the passwordfor the keystore and for the key itself are different!*

-#### Signing automatically in Android Studio
+#### Signing manually in Android Studio

-(There is another way to sign automatically as well - using gradle - which is not covered here)
+(There ways to sign automatically as well - which is not covered here since it can create difficulties)

-To automatically sign in Android Studio follow the instruction under "Automatically Signing Your App" here: http://developer.android.com/tools/publishing/app-signing.html
+http://developer.android.com/tools/publishing/app-signing.html